graterol-oswaldo/docker_nginx_wordpress/README.md

 1. Navigate to the main github page of the repository
 2. Above the file list, click **Use this Template** to [create a new github repository from this template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template)
 3. Clone your new repository
-4. Customize the names of your services, replacing the patterns "service-" and "\_service" by "app-name-" and "\_app_name" respectively, replacing the matches found in ./docker-compose.yml and ./php/app.conf files.
+4. Customize the names of your services, replacing the patterns "service-" and "\_service" by "app-name-" and "\_app_name" respectively, replacing the matches found in ./docker-compose.yml and ./nginx/app.conf files.
 5. From your local copy and under root directory:
-   1. Create an .env file from .env.example file and set the environment varibles.
+   1. Create an .env file from .env.example file and set the environment variables.
    2. Run `docker-compose up -d --build`
 6. Download and extract WordPress.
-Under `src` directory:
+In the `src` directory:
    1. Run `wget https://wordpress.org/latest.tar.gz`
    2. Run `tar -xzvf latest.tar.gz`
    3. Run `rm latest.tar.gz`
-7. Setup WordPress from `wp-config.php`.
-Under `src/wordpress` directory:
+7. Perform initial WordPress setup from `wp-config.php`.
+In the `src/wordpress` directory:

-   1. Run `wp-config-sample.php wp-config.php`
+   1. Run `cp wp-config-sample.php wp-config.php`
    2. From the variables set in the `.env` file, replace or complete the section in the `wp-config.php` file with your corresponding values:
    <pre><code>
    // ** MySQL settings - You can get this info from your web host ** //